oussama1elottri/pdf-interaction-using-gemini/README.md

 • License:

-This project is licensed under the MIT License (see LICENSE file for details).
+This project is licensed under the MIT License.